jjmarre/jjmarre.github.io/README.md

       { type:'mc', q:"Which is NOT one of the five key institutions for growth?", opts:["Property rights","High taxes","Honest government","Dependable legal system"], a:1, ex:"The five are: property rights, honest government, political stability, dependable legal system, competitive/open markets.
 High taxes is not on the list (and actually can discourage investment)." }, { type:'calc', q:"If a country grows at 4% per year, roughly how many years until GDP doubles?
 (Use the rule of 70)", a:17.5, tol:0.5, ex:"70 / 4 = 17.5 years.
 Compare to 2% growth = 35 years to double.
 Small differences in growth, huge differences in outcomes." }, { type:'tf', q:"Technological knowledge and human capital are the same thing.", a:false, ex:"Different!
 Tech knowledge = what humanity has discovered (the chemistry behind a vaccine).
 Human capital = what's in YOUR head that lets you use it (the years of training to administer it).
 One can exist without the other being widespread." }, { type:'short', q:"Explain in 2–3 sentences why the Xiaogang farmers' secret agreement worked so well.", a:["property","incentive","keep","quota","self-interest","own","reward","work harder","aligned"], ex:"Strong answers mention: by giving farmers property rights to their excess output, the agreement aligned self-interest with the social interest.
-Farmers worked harder because they kept what they produced — exactly the opposite of the commune system where effort and reward were divorced." }
+Farmers worked harder because they kept what they produced — exactly the opposite of the commune system where effort and reward were divorced." }, { type:'calc', q:"Country A grows at 2% per year.
+Country B grows at 5% per year.
+After 70 years, what is the ratio of B's GDP per capita to A's?
+(Approximate)", a:8, tol:0.5, ex:"Rule of 70: A doubles every 35 years (~2× over 70 yrs).
+B doubles every 14 years (~32× over 70 yrs).
+Ratio ≈ 32/4 ≈ 8.
+Tiny growth differences = enormous wealth gaps over generations." }, { type:'mc', q:"Roughly how much higher is GDP per capita in the world's richest countries vs the poorest?", opts:["About 5×","About 10×","About 50×","About 500×"], a:2, ex:"Around 50× — that's the staggering wealth gap the chapter highlights.
+The US vs Burundi or Liberia, for example." }, { type:'mc', q:"Which is the BEST example of physical capital?", opts:["A worker's college degree","A factory's assembly line","A patent on a new drug","A friendly business culture"], a:1, ex:"Physical capital = tangible tools.
+Assembly line = clear example.
+Degree = human capital.
+Patent = technological knowledge.
+Business culture = institutional/cultural." }, { type:'mc', q:"Per the chapter, what was GDP per capita roughly like for ALL major world regions in year 1 AD?", opts:["~$100","~$700–1,000","~$5,000","~$25,000"], a:1, ex:"Roughly $700–1,000 in 2015 dollars across all major regions.
+Poverty was the universal default for almost all of human history.
+The 'hockey stick' shows wealth is the new and unusual outcome." }, { type:'tf', q:"Without property rights, people have strong incentives to invest and save.", a:false, ex:"Opposite.
+Why save or invest if it might be confiscated?
+Property rights are foundational because they give people confidence that the rewards of effort and investment belong to them." }, { type:'short', q:"In 2–3 sentences, explain how institutions, incentives, factors of production, and GDP relate to each other.", a:["institution","incentive","factor","invest","produce","grow","align","self-interest"], ex:"Strong answers trace the causal chain: good institutions → strong incentives to invest in physical/human capital and develop technology → more and better factors of production → higher GDP per capita.
+The institutions are the deepest cause; factors are the proximate cause." }, { type:'mc', q:"India's farmers produce far less corn per acre than US farmers.
+The chapter attributes this MOST to:", opts:["Different soil","Less physical capital, less human capital, less tech knowledge","More rainfall in the US","Government subsidies"], a:1, ex:"US farmers use tractors with GPS, scientifically-bred seeds, and applied chemistry — that's all three factors of production stacked together.
+The institutions also enable farmers to invest in those things." }, { type:'tf', q:"Wealth, not poverty, is the historical anomaly for humanity.", a:true, ex:"Yes — for ~99% of recorded history, almost everyone was poor.
+Sustained economic growth only really began around 1800 in some regions.
+This is one of the chapter's three key facts." }, { type:'mc', q:"Why did the Great Leap Forward (1958–1962) cause famine?", opts:["Bad weather","Communal property removed individual incentives to work, plus poor planning","Foreign invasion","Disease outbreak"], a:1, ex:"Communal property meant a worker's effort earned only ~1/100th of the resulting output → free riding became rational → output collapsed. ~20–40 million Chinese died.
+Misaligned incentives at scale." }, { type:'mc', q:"Which is the BEST example of how INSTITUTIONS shape factors of production?", opts:["More rainfall growing more crops","Strong patent law leading firms to invest in R&D","Population growth","Geographic location"], a:1, ex:"Patents (institution) → incentive to invent (R&D) → more technological knowledge (factor) → more output.
+This is the institution-to-factor-to-output chain in action." }, { type:'short', q:"In 2–3 sentences, explain why two countries with similar amounts of physical capital can have very different GDP per capita.", a:["organize","institution","ideas","technology","human capital","productivity","efficient"], ex:"Strong answers mention: factors of production must be ORGANIZED productively.
+The Soviet Union had lots of capital but used it inefficiently.
+Differences in human capital, technological knowledge, and especially institutions can create huge productivity differences even with similar physical capital." }, { type:'tf', q:"The 'ultimate' causes of wealth (geography, history, ideas, culture, luck) are well understood by economists.", a:false, ex:"The chapter is honest: the proximate causes (factors + organization) are clearer than the ultimate causes.
+Why some societies developed good institutions and others didn't is a hard, partially-answered question." }
     ],
-    topics: ["Hockey stick","Factors of production","Human vs physical capital","Institutions","Property rights","Korea example","Rule of 70"]
+    topics: ["Hockey stick","Factors of production","Human vs physical capital","Institutions","Property rights","Korea example","Rule of 70","Organization","Big Ideas","Growth miracle","Institutions-factors-GDP chain"]
   },

   /* ---------------- CHAPTER 28 ---------------- */